samchik-code/portfolio/README.md

 # portfolio
-i will update this portflolio every week
+i will update this portfolio every week